olivia-em/docblog/src/cyw/week10.md

 The only things I might change are using different effects to unscramble the text and/or adding project description pages.

 I knew I wanted to map the rotation of the inner poems so that interacting with them with unscramble the related subtext on the outside.
 So I separately worked on that with some help from ChatGPT.
 Once it looked how I wanted it, I merged it with the react code.
-Github Copi
+Github Copilot was super helpful, although tedious.
+I also launched it on netlify so now anyone can look at the progress.

+I'm wondering if I should have some other pages or if it should just speak for itself.

 <div class="img-div">